Bill (law): Numbering of bills

+Australia

+Bills are not given numbers in Australia and are typically cited by their short titles.
+They are only given an act number upon royal assent.

+Brazil

+In Brazil, bills originating in both the Senate and the Chamber of Deputies are numbered sequentially, prefixed with "PL" (Projeto de Lei) and optionally suffixed with the year they were proposed, separated by a slash, as in PL 1234/1988.
+Until 2019, each house used a different numbering and naming system, but the system was unified by a 2018 joint act by the secretaries of both houses.

+Before the 2019 unification, the Senate numbered bills starting at the beginning of each year, while the lower house numbered bills starting at the beginning of each legislature.
+This meant that bills sent from one house to another could adopt two or more different names.

+Canada

+In the House of Commons of Canada, the pro forma bill is numbered C-1, Government Bills are numbered C-2 to C-200, numbered sequentially from the start of each parliamentary session, and Private member's bills are numbered C-201 to C-1000, numbered sequentially from the start of each Parliament.

+The numbering system is identical in the Senate of Canada, except that bills first introduced in the Senate of Canada begin with "S" instead of "C".

 Ireland

 In the Irish Oireachtas, bills are numbered sequentially from the start of each calendar year.
 Bills originating in the Dáil and Seanad share a common sequence.
 There are separate sequences for public and private bills, the latter prefixed with "P".
 Although acts to amend the constitution are outside the annual sequence used for other public acts, bills to amend the constitution are within the annual sequence of public bills.

 Philippines

 In the Philippines, all bills passed into law, regardless of whether they were introduced in the House of Representatives or the Senate, are numbered sequentially beginning with the first Republic Act that became law on July 15, 1946.
 There have been 11,646 Republic Acts as of January 21, 2022.
-All Laws passed by Congress, once given Presidential Assent become law and are given a sequential number and are prefixed with "Republic Act" or "R.A." for short.
+All laws passed by Congress, once given presidential assent, become law and are given a sequential number and are prefixed with "Republic Act" or "R.A." for short.
 They are also given a secondary sequential number by the chamber they are introduced in.
-Aforementioned numberings restart every 3 years after the formation of a new Congress.
+Aforementioned numberings restart every three years after the formation of a new Congress.